También puedes leer este artículo en: Español

 - Aired: April 1998 - March 2000

 Cardcaptor Sakura feels like a time machine back into your childhood.
-This anime shows the story of Kinomoto Sakura who sets out on a journey to collect the cards of the winds she has scattered by accident.
+This anime shows the story of Kinomoto Sakura who sets out on a journey as a magical girl to collect the cards of the winds she has scattered by accident.
 But she is not alone on her quest since her friend Tomoyo is always by her side.

 Cardcaptor Sakura has one of the cutest sidekicks imaginable: Keroberos.
 This orange creature with tiny wings on its back is the guardian of the book that holds the cards of the winds.
 But be warned, Cardcaptor Sakura is aimed at a rather young audience so only give it a try if you're ready to laugh at cheesy jokes and the struggles of elementary school life.

 Classmates Nagisa Misumi and Honoka Yukishiro are best friends despite their differences.
 But their friendship is being tested starting from the day two mythical creatures step into their lives.
 Mipple and Mepple might look like cute animals, but they are actually residents of the Garden of Light.
 With their help the two girls gain magical powers to become magical girls and fight against the Darkness that threatens Mipple's and Mepple's home.

 It's nice to see an anime from time to time that focuses on one friendship.
 Most of the time you either have a romantic relationship that's in the center or a rather big group of friends.
 Here, we just have two girls growing up and going on magical adventures together.
 Pretty Cure shows how opposites attract and how much the two girls can achieve when they work together.